Jonniebarnsley/hpc/bisicles/README.md

 git clone -b <branch_name> https://github.com/ggslc/bisicles-uob.git <branch_name>
 ```

-and then repeat the steps in this subsection, building the main executable, filetool binaries, and amrfile shared library.
+and then repeat the steps in this subsection, activating GIA in `mk/`, building the main executable, filetool binaries, and amrfile shared library.